smartfty/style_guide/doc/2019-1-24_page_template.md

-# Useing Previous Page as Template
+# Using Previous Page as Template

 1. page searce with word or sentence
     - go to page template selection